Bullying and harassment at work - one-third of doctors feel threaten

 “A consultant [doctor] yelled and shamed me in public”, said one of the interviewed, while another told of “being publicly humiliated on several occasions, in front of patients and colleagues”.

-Similar happened to a female trainees, who were single out for discrimination and told “not to apply for a resident job if they planned on getting pregnant”.
+Similar happened to female trainees, who were single out for discrimination and told “not to apply for a resident job if they planned on getting pregnant”.

 Sexual harassment was also reported: doctors affirmed they had to go through “unwanted touching, sexual remarks and requests for sex”.
 Especially for foreign trainee doctors — particularly women.
 More than 20 per cent of those surveyed experienced harassment, with more than 6 per cent experiencing sexual harassment.